 Soup is warm, soup is cheap, soup is filling, soup is comforting.
 Simply put, soup is where it’s at.

-These are my top snappy soups to seek out and slurp up this winter.
+Here are some of our favorite snappy soups to seek out and slurp up this winter.

 This traditional soup is packed with chicken, rice, hominy, avocado, cheese and spices served with tortilla strips and a small pitcher of broth on the side.
-It’s filling, flavorful, warm, delicious and priced right at $9.
+It’s filling, flavorful, warm, delicious and priced right at $10 for a large bowl ($7 for a small bowl).
 This is a robust soup that’s packed with flavor, a great value for the money and one of the more interesting presentations you can enjoy when it comes to soup.

 903 E Dixie Drive, Dayton

 Pho (pronounced fuh) is a delicious Vietnamese rice noodle soup.
 At Linh’s, it’s served with a side plate of fresh cilantro, bean sprouts and jalapeno to dress it up as you please.
 Add chili paste for a kick, fish sauce for extra saltiness or garlic vinegar for sourness.
 Linh’s soups will deliver lunch and dinner in the same day thanks to the generous portions.
 My personal favorites are the Pho Ga (sliced chicken soup, $8.95), Hu Tieu Bo Vien Sate (spicy sliced beef and meatball soup, $9.95), Hu Tieu Ga Sate (spicy chicken soup, $8.95) and Hu Tieu Tom Heo Sate (spicy shrimp and pork soup, $9.95).

 3) THAI 9’S CHICKEN OR TOFU COCONUT MILK SOUP